 If you don’t see your device listed, check Sling TV’s website for more details.

-Here are some of the most common questions about Sling TV our readers ask.
+Here are some common questions readers have when looking at the Sling TV channels.

 How fast does my internet need to be to stream Sling TV?